abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ### Authentication & Authorization

-AuthServer hosts the public account pages such as login, register, forgot password etc.

-Grant Types
+Grant Types : Used grant types with images

-Configurations

-AuthServer Dependencies
+AuthServer Dependencies: Related modules such as account.public.web and account.pro.public.application?

 ### Data Seed